How Supplements can provide Better Sleep

 - Spinach, Strawberries and Thyme

-Vitamin D is key to getting efficient sleep; being deficient in Vitamin D is linked to short sleep; poor quality sleep, and a risk of developing Sleep Apnea.
+Vitamin D is a must for getting effective sleep; being deficient in Vitamin D is linked to short sleep; poor quality sleep, and a risk of developing Sleep Apnea.

 Technically classified as a hormone, Vitamin D regulates mood and sleep cycles.
 Recent research indicates it accomplishes this by activating two circadian “clock genes” which regulate our internal bio clocks.

-Light and darkness are the primarily regulators of circadian rhythms, so look to sunlight to boost Vitamin D. Ten to fifteen minutes of sun exposure a few times a week helps maintain sufficient Vitamin D blood levels by helping your body produce its own supply.
-Getting enough Sunlight is by far the best way to sync your internal clock – so go get some!
+Light and darkness are the primarily regulators of circadian rhythms.
+Sunlight will give you the best Vitamin D boost.
+Ten to fifteen minutes of sun exposure a few times a week helps maintain sufficient Vitamin D blood levels by helping your body produce its own supply.
+Syncing your internal clock by getting more sunlight will provide better sleep.

 Supplement your time in the sun with these foods to increase your intake of Vitamin D: